Rio Linda Truck Accident Lawyer

 - Drug use is more of a problem for truckers than drinking and driving.
 Because of the tedium and long hours, a trucker may be tempted to use drugs to stay alert and awake.

 Laws that govern big rigs are more complex than those for other vehicles.
 Truck drivers are not only expected to follow federal law but state regulations.
-These laws include the number of hours a trucker may be behind the wheel, rest, and food breaks.
-They also include detailed inspections before heading out, including the load being transported and other additional checks along the way.
+These laws include the hours a trucker may be behind the wheel, rest, and food breaks.
+They also include detailed inspections before heading out, including the cargo load and other additional checks.
 License requirements are also different, with unique licensing required for hazardous materials such as gas, chemicals, explosives, and oversized loads.
 Any violation of these regulations means that the company, driver, or both were negligent if an accident occurred.The Duty of Care

 Truckers and the companies that employ them owe a duty of care to other motorists, bicycle riders, motorcyclists, and pedestrians to use caution when driving.
 A driver or company that violates that duty of care may be considered negligent and be financially liable if an accident occurs and people are injured or die.Help From an Experienced Truck Accident Lawyer

 The video below explains the difference between truck accidents and other collisions, as presented by attorney Ed Smith:Call Our Truck Accident Lawyers in Rio Linda, CA